imdevan/imdevan.github.io/_posts/2016-09-01-design-and-style.md

 ### More classes
 With [Jekyll](http://lmgtfy.com/?q=Jekyll) using
-[kramdown](http://lmgtfy.com/?q=kramdown) the way that you can add classes in addition default tags that markdown generates by using the format `{: .class-0 .class-1 .class-2}`.
+[Kramdown](http://lmgtfy.com/?q=kramdown) the way that you can add classes in addition default tags that markdown generates by using the format `{: .class-0 .class-1 .class-2}`.

-You can also add classes and tags using the traditional html such as `<strong class="text--purple">but</strong>`,
+You can also add classes and tags using the traditional HTML such as `<strong class="text--purple">but</strong>`,
-<strong class="text--purple">but</strong> you can't add html classes like `{: strong}` to things.
+<strong class="text--purple">but</strong> you can't add HTML tags using this syntax though, so things like `{: strong}` won't work.
+{: .br}

+Here is an example of using this Kramdown feature.
 {% highlight ruby %}
 Spooky ghost!
 {: .text--center .text--purple .text--lg}